 You also might want to check your voicemail box to make sure that it’s not full.

-This happens on a regular basis where I’m trying to call someone for an interview and I can’t even leave a voice message if they don’t pick up, because their inbox is full.
+It happens regularly that an employer tries to call a candidate for an interview and can’t even leave a voice message, because the inbox is full.

 And, if a parenting style or care philosophy is mentioned in the job description and you’re not familiar with what that is, do a little research, be ready to discuss how you will support the family with their preferred style.